devghai/consul-rpm/README.md

 ## Config

 Config files are loaded in lexicographical order from the `config-dir`.
-Some sample configs are provided.

 # More info